The MiddCard is your official form of identification at Middlebury College.

 Your ID Card serves as identification, is used for dining, allows access into your residence hall and some buildings, events, and also provides you with the ability to check out reference materials from the library.

-If your ID card isn’t working to let you into a building, there may be a few different issues:
+If your ID card isn’t working to let you into a building, there may be a few different reasons why:

 Note: New proximity based Credit cards or ID Cards from other institutions may also be picked up by the access system.

 Your card or account has been deactivated or does not have the appropriate permissions.
-If you have multiple ID Cards (language school, found card, etc.), only one will be active so it is important that you use only the one card.
-Verify with the Access and Parking Office that the card you have in your possession is the active one and that you have the appropriate access permissions.
-If you have the wrong card, you will need to come to the Access and Parking Office to have your card reactivated.
-If your card does not have permission, privileges may be able to be added to your card but will be addressed on a case-by case basis.
+If you have multiple ID Cards (language school, found card, etc.), only one will be active.
+It is important that you use only the active card.
+Verify with Public Safety by email or phone that the card you have in your possession is the active one and that you have the appropriate access permissions.

 The door is not functioning properly.
 If your card is not working properly at one door but it is working correctly at others, please notify the appropriate individuals.